Xakkusu/1_project_pilates/README.md

 <img src="docs/features/schedule-table-mobile-feature.html.png" alt="schedule table on mobile device" width="40%">

 - For mobile device user the full table can be accessed with a horizontal scrollbar.
 Through this no data is neglected by smaller sizing and it does not disrupt the reading flow of the user.
-- The naming of each course with its course level in numeric letters is used as this is common practice to name courses in the pilates, yoga and aerial sports industry so useres are often already familiar with this wording.
+- The naming of each course with its course level in numeric letters is used as this is common practice to name courses in the pilates, yoga and aerial sports industry so users are often already familiar with this wording.

 #### Course Prices Section
 <img src="docs/features/price-courses-feature.html.png" alt="four course-price-boxes next to on another" width="90%">

-- This section is held as simple and basic as possible, as it has to do with product/service information and the easier it is for the user to understand these the more likely they will be to chose one.
+- This section is held as simple and basic as possible, as it has to do with product/service information and the easier it is for the user to understand these the more likely they will be to choose one.
-- Each course-price-box consists out of information about the course, units and its price.
+- Each course-price-box consists of information about the course, units and its price.
 The boxes are responsive and are placed horizontally beneath one another on smaller devices.

 #### Feedback Section
 <img src="docs/features/feedback-feature.html.png" alt="four pilates images with one having a feedback-text-box in front of it" width="90%">

-- This section gives the user the option to read feeback of from customers about the courses.
-This is dpme to give confidence to the user in the studio's abilities.
+- This section gives the user the option to read feedback of from customers about the courses.
+This is done to give confidence to the user in the studio's abilities.
 - On larger screens there is a hover effect on top of each picture.
 The feedback text will appear when hovering the picture.

 <img src="docs/features/feedback-mobile-feature.html.png" alt="images and feedback text" width="40%">

-- On smaller screens the feedback text is located below each picture so it is still readable and easy to understand in the websites colors.
+- On smaller screens the feedback text is located below each picture so it is still readable and easy to understand in the website's colors.

 ### About Us Page
 #### Get To Know Us Section